raghuchinnannan/wa-chat-widget/README.md

 ## Usage

 > **Note:**
-> The Phone number should be entered in the internationalformat without the `+` sign.
+> The Phone number should be entered in the international format without the `+` sign.
 For eg: If your number is +1 234-567-9898,
 > then you should enter the phone number as `12345679898`.

 ### ES6 Module